 Poetry Writing Class with Bruce Rice

 The SWG is pleased to offer an extended poetry class for beginning to emerging writers.
-This workshop will be held in four week sessions on Saturday afternoons.
+This workshop will be held over the course of four weeks on Saturday afternoons.
 Registration is required and class size is limited to 12.

 To register please fill out the registration form and email registrations to email@example.com or mail to PO Box 3986, Regina, SK S4P 3R9.
 Cheques can be sent by mail or phone our office to pay via credit card.